 The very notion of iatrogenics is quite absent front he discourse outside medicine (which, to repeat, has been a rather slow learner.)
 (Source: Antifragile)

-The concept applies to domains outside of medicine and relates to everything where we cause more harm than good under the guise of knowledge.
+The concept of iatrogenics applies to domains outside of medicine and relates to everything where we cause more harm than good under the guise of knowledge.